Small Claims Court cases for Floyd are heard in 2 LOCATIONS throughout Floyd County.

-Small claims court trials are very informal compared to a regular civil trial.
+The trial is relatively informal compared to a normal trial.
 There are no rules of evidence.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
-If a jury trial is required, the trial could last a few hours.
+Trials generally are pretty short (15-20 minutes).
+However, if a party wishes for a jury trial, it will likely last a few hours.

-A plaintiff cannot demand more than $10,000 in their action.
+The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
-Another restriction of small claims court is that a plaintiff can only seek monetary relief (an award of money).
+Small claims parties can only recover money.
 The court has no authority to issue an injunctive or equitable award.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
-You could only ask the court for an award of money.
-Small Claims actions are heard in 2 courthouses throughout Floyd County.
+This would be called injunctive relief.

 A Justice of the Peace for Floyd County hears small claims court cases for Floyd County.